·

 • Prep pans.
 Prepare two bread pans by lightly greasing the pans and adding a sheet of parchment paper, leaving a slight overhang on both sides.

 • Divide and shape.
 Once the dough has doubled in size, turn the dough out onto a lightly floured surface and cut the dough in half.
-Shape one of the pieces of dough into a rectangle of about double the size of the bread pan.
+Shape one of the pieces of dough into a rectangle about double the size of the bread pan.
 Then roll the dough up, tucking in the edges as you go to shape the dough into a loaf form.
 Place the dough into one of the prepared bread pans.
 Repeat this process with the other dough ball.

 • Rise.
 Place the loaves in a warm place for about an hour covered so they can rise.